jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/1-setup-oidc.md

 ### Register the Entity at VIDchain

 :::tip
-The VIDchain team supports the clients creating and registering an entity.
+The VIDchain team supports the clients creating and registering an entity at VIDchain.
 Please contact [support@vidchain.net](mailto:support@vidchain.net) for support.
 :::

 :::note